MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 ## Prerequisites

-The assembled a team of IT system administrators need to review the following prerequisites and make necessary preparations before connecting your organization's SAP ERP system to the Power Platform:
+The assembled team of IT system administrators need to review the following prerequisites and make necessary preparations before connecting your organization's SAP ERP system to the Power Platform:

 - [Power Apps license](/power-platform/admin/about-powerapps-perapp) and [Power Apps pricing](https://powerapps.microsoft.com/en-us/pricing/) - Determine if your organization has the necessary licensing to proceed with the setup.
 It is important to consider:
   - Power Apps licensure that supports using an on-premises data gateway and premium applications, flows, and connectors.